PhillisEssel/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next Login to DC and verify Client-1 shows up in Active Directory Users and Computers (ADUC) under "Computers" container on root of the domain.
 Set up remote desktop for non-admin users on Client-1. log in as the domain admin and open system properties, click "remote desktop" and allow "domain users" access to it so you can log in as a normal non-admin user.
+Next create a bunch of additional users and attempt to log into Client-1 as one of them (good for businesses that have thousands of employees or schools that have thousands of students).
+Login to DC-1 as admin, open Powershell_ise as an administrator, create a new file and paste the contents of the script into it.
+Run the script and observe the accounts being created.
+After, open ADUC and observe the accounts in OU and attempt to login as one on Client-1.
 </p>
 <br />